The classic piggy bank

-For many of us, our earliest memories of money revolve around our cherished childhood piggy bank, a repository of far more than mere loose change.
+For many of us, our earliest memories of money start with our cherished childhood piggy bank, a repository of far more than mere loose change.

-"It is the greatest tool out there because it's tactile; kids understand the idea of taking a coin and putting it in," says Linfield of the Institute for Financial Literacy.
+"It is the greatest tool out there because it's tactile; kids understand the idea of taking a coin and putting it in," says Linfield.
 "The idea is as old as time, and it's a great teaching tool.
 It's the beginning step of understanding that you're putting money away toward a goal."

 What makes piggy banks so timeless?

-"Studies show that with (children and) money, you have to give them an action immediately, not six months from now," says Levine of Jump$tart Coalition for Personal Financial Literacy.
+"Studies show that with (children and) money, you have to give them an action immediately, not six months from now," says Levine.
 "If a child gets money, you don't want to say to them, 'Next week we'll do something with this.'
-You want them to do something with it right now -- that's fun and sticks in their mind."
+You want them to do something with it right now that's fun and sticks in their mind."

-When shopping for a piggy bank, our experts say choose a transparent model, ideally one the child can build and customize.
+When shopping for a piggy bank, our experts say to choose a transparent type, ideally one the child can build and customize.

-"That's a great visual tool for a very young child because it shows them that the money literally gets closer and closer to the top of the pig," says Seaman of the National Endowment for Financial Education.
+"That's a great visual tool for a very young child because it shows them that the money literally gets closer and closer to the top of the pig," says Seaman.